 Wednesday, Sept.
 26, was like any other day.
 Howie grabbed lunch before heading to a chemistry lecture.

-He was getting weak and losing feeling in his legs.
-He couldn’t feel the right side of his body.
+When he left his class, he felt dizzy.
+Weak and losing feeling in his legs, he couldn’t feel the right side of his body.
 He said it felt like everything shut down.

-When Public Safety Officer Andrew Clary made it to Howard, his speech was still slurred, he couldn’t feel the right side of his body, and his leg was limp.
-Officer Clary got him in the car and headed directly to Crouse Health’s Pomeroy Emergency Services.
+“I don’t remember exactly what I said or what it sounded like.
+Brad said it sounded like mumbling, but what he got out of it was ‘Help’ and ‘Quad.’
+When Public Safety Officer Andrew Clary made it to Howie, his speech was still slurred, he couldn’t feel the right side of his body, and his leg was limp.
+Brad and Officer Clary got him in the car and headed directly to Crouse Health’s Pomeroy Emergency Services.

 The Comprehensive Stroke Center at Crouse Hospital

 Once Howard arrived at Crouse, he was immediately seen by the Comprehensive Stroke Center team.
 He was met by Neurologist and Stroke Program Medical Director Tarakad Ramachandran, MD (right).
 It was determined he had two clots in his artery on the left side, leading to his brain.

 Crouse Neurosurgeon David Padalino, MD, performed a procedure to remove the clots.